Association Between Metabolic Dysfunction–Associated Fatty Liver Disease and Gastrointestinal Infections: A Retrospective Observational Study

 How to Cite

-Association of Metabolic Dysfunction-Associated Fatty Liver Disease with Gastrointestinal Infections.
+Association Between Metabolic Dysfunction–Associated Fatty Liver Disease and Gastrointestinal Infections: A Retrospective Observational Study.
 (2023).
 Link Medical Journal, e15. https://doi.org/10.61919/0s1xgw77